‹ Back to New at Amity Blog

 Today, due to high-tech networks and multimedia, the education sector has emerged as a fast-developing field.
 Another prominent result of the use of technology in education is that there is an extensive change in the teaching and learning methods, styles, and content across many schools in India.

-Today, students use a unique form of technology called cloud technology, wherein they can easily submit and review their assignments regularly.
-When a school includes such facilities in a digital learning environment, the classroom becomes much more comfortable and welcoming to students.
+Students are embracing what is digital technology in learning—cloud technology, wherein they can easily submit and review their assignments regularly.
+When a school includes such facilities in a digital schooling environment in India, students feel empowered.

-The shift from static classrooms to digital-first learning environments is helping students feel more comfortable, confident, and in control of their education.
+The shift from static classrooms to the future of digital classrooms India is helping students feel more comfortable, confident, and in control of their education.

 By incorporating technologies familiar to students—like smartphones, tablets, and laptops—teachers can create a seamless, relatable learning experience.